abdrahmansoltan/Learning-Notes/JavaScript/06-JS-Modules & task-runners.md

   <script type="module" defer src="script.js"></script>
   ```

-- Modules work only via **HTTP(s)**, not locally
+- Modules work only via **HTTP(s)**, not locally as it requires CORS access and other protocols
-  - That's why we use a local web-server, such as “live server”
+  - That's why we use a local web-server, such as “live server” and can't open it locally without a server

 ---